 The Preliminary Examination consists of two parts: a written examination and an oral examination.
-The written examination takes place over a period of time as a series of at least 3 different responses to questions posed by the candidate's committee members (one question from each committee member).
-The oral examination hearing usually is given shortly after the written examination has been completed and serves to give the student candidate an opportunity to defend and clarify the written responses
+The written examination takes place over a period of time as three responses to questions co-developed by the candidate with each respective committee member (one exam with each committee member).
+The oral examination hearing usually is given shortly after the written examination has been completed and serves to give the student candidate an opportunity to defend and clarify the written responses.

-The execution of the exam itself is coordinated by the chair of the committee, who is most likely the student's faculty committee chair.
-Once the committee is formed and the Oral Examination date is set, the committee chair sends the names of the committee members to the Associate Dean of the Graduate School who issues a letter to the chair officially convening the committee.
-A copy of this letter is sent to committee members and to the Childhood Studies chair.
+The execution of the exam itself is coordinated by the chair of the committee, who is most likely the student's dissertation committee chair.
+Once the committee is formed, the committee chair sends the names of the committee members to the Associate Dean of the Graduate School who issues a letter to the chair officially convening the committee.
+A copy of this letter is sent to committee members by the Associate Dean of the Graduate School.